jabbauer/PJM_Sensor/README.md

    - System Daily Forecast - Peak forecast for PJM system for day
    - Zonal 2Hr Forecast - Peak forecast for selected Zone in future 2Hr window
    - System 2Hr Forecast - Peak forecast for PJM system in future 2Hr window
-   - Zonal LMP - Locational Marginal Price ($/MWh) for selected zone
+   - Zonal LMP - Hourly Average Locational Marginal Price ($/MWh) for selected zone

 # Disclaimer
 This integration is not affiliated with nor supported by PJM, or any PJM member.